Coral: Anatomy

 The sac-like body built up in this way is attached to a hard surface, which in hard corals are cup-shaped depressions in the skeleton known as corallites.
 At the center of the upper end of the sac lies the only opening called the mouth, surrounded by a circle of tentacles which resemble glove fingers.
 The tentacles are organs which serve both for tactile sense and for the capture of food.
 Polyps extend their tentacles, particularly at night, often containing coiled stinging cells (cnidocytes) which pierce, poison and firmly hold living prey paralyzing or killing them.
 Polyp prey includes plankton such as copepods and fish larvae.
 Longitudinal muscular fibers formed from the cells of the ectoderm allow tentacles to contract to convey the food to the mouth.
 Similarly, circularly disposed muscular fibers formed from the endoderm permit tentacles to be protracted or thrust out once they are contracted.
 In both stony and soft corals, the polyps can be retracted by contracting muscle fibers, with stony corals relying on their hard skeleton and cnidocytes for defense.
 Soft corals generally secrete terpenoid toxins to ward off predators.

 In most corals, the tentacles are retracted by day and spread out at night to catch plankton and other small organisms.
-Shallow-water species of both stony and soft corals can be zooxanthellate, the corals supplementing their plankton diet with the products of photosynthesis produced by these symbionts.
+Shallow-water species of both stony and soft corals can have zooxanthellate, the corals supplementing their plankton diet with the products of photosynthesis produced by these symbionts.
 The polyps interconnect by a complex and well-developed system of gastrovascular canals, allowing significant sharing of nutrients and symbionts.